mgoddard/crdb-cdc-elastic/README.md

 Full text indexing and search is such a common feature of applications these days.
-Users expect to be able to find a restaurant, a product, a movie review, or any of a number of other things quickly by entering a few search terms into a user interface.
+Users expect to be able to find a restaurant, a product, a movie review, or any number of other things quickly by entering a few search terms into a user interface.
 Many of these apps are built using a relational database as the data store, so the apps aren't generally dedicated to search, but incorporate that as an added feature.